 MDF (medium-density fiberboard) is made from pre-consumer recycled wood, usually saw dust from a saw mill or wood chips from lumber operations.
 The wood particles are mixed into a dough with a polymer binder (e.g., “glue” or “resin”) and consolidated under heat and pressure to form a panel.

 Laser CuttingLaser cutting Maple with MDF Core works beautifully, with most lab cutters cutting up to 1/4in and many cutting up to 1/2in or more.
 The laser does leave a dark charred edge.
 Most people leave it as is, but if you prefer, you can easily sand the edges to remove the charring.

-Specifications and DimensionsWe stock Maple on MDF in 1/8in nominal thicknesses.
-The actual thickness of the “1/8” is 0.118in.
+Specifications and DimensionsWe stock Maple on MDF in 1/18" and 3/16" nominal thicknesses.
+The actual thickness is just over an eight of an inch.
 Of course, MakerStock provides pre-cut maple-faced MDF panels in the right sizes for the laser cutter, or to a size convenient for your project.
 All MakerStock panel dimensions are cut to tolerances of +0in/-0.188in.
 That is, the panel will always be up to 3/16in undersized so that it will definitely fit a machine with the corresponding nominal bed size.

 You can finish maple-faced MDF like any hardwood.
 We like the wipe-on Minwax polyurethane.
 Sand first, and then apply thin coats, with light sanding between applications.

 The density of Maple-faced MDF is about 788 kg/m3 or 0.028 lb/in3, a bit more than the constituent wood because of the addition of the polymer binder.